rosh-agahi/stock-recommender/Project_Setup.md

   /:namelength/ --> calculated field. length of the segment name; used to create proper spacing in the displayed table

   /:stocks/ --> starts as empty array. list of stocks in the segment. filled in by the stock scraper which visits the segment's own url and scrapes the stocks.

 9. added 7 and 8 to the required files in the environment file

+10. rewrote the interface user input options in a more DRY method called options. added the option to sort the sectors in the table. still need the code to sort by daily change.